mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 implemented by the application, since QUIC frames that are lost in transit are retransmitted by the QUIC connection.

+Opening new streams for each ADU implicitly limits the amount of ADUS which are concurrently in transit.
+The number of ADUs which have to be transmitted concurrently depends on a number of factors such as the number of RTP sessions within a QUIC connection, the rate at which new ADUs are produced and the maximum acceptable transmission delay of a given ADU.
+Receivers are responsible for providing senders with enough credit to open new streams for new ADUs at any time.

 > **Editor's Note:** We considered adding a framing like the one described in
 > {{?RFC4571}} to send multiple RTP packets on one stream, but we don't think it
 > is worth the additional overhead only to reduce the number of streams.